rarksy/Github-Auth-CPP/README.md

 # Github-Auth

-A simple authentication system using Githubs raw file system and MD5 encryption to secure user data.
+A simple authentication system using Githubs raw file system and MD5 hashing to "secure" user data.
 Made in ~1 Day

 # Info